This article was first published on April 14, 2011. It was updated on June 16, 2014, with information relevant to the 2013 and 2014 tax years.

 Expatriate Tax Return Savings Tip #4: Don’t get overcharged for your expatriate tax return preparation fees!

-Finally, it is critical that if you are paying someone to file your expatriate tax return, you agree upon and pay a flat fee so that you are not surprised by the bill in the end (this happens more often than you think).
+Finally, it is critical that if you are paying someone to file your expatriate tax return, you agree the fees in advance and ideally pay a flat fee so that you are not surprised by the bill in the end (this happens more often than you think).
 There are a lot of companies out there that often do not disclose their prices until after you’ve shared a lot of data with them.
 Many of them have additional charges for the necessary forms and schedules.
 This obviously means that the bill for your expatriate tax return preparation can increase over the course of preparing the return, at which point your hands are usually tied.
 Obviously, it should also go without saying that hiring a qualified tax preparer who is an expert in expat taxes is an absolute requirement.
 The easiest way to lose money on your US expat taxes is to hire someone who does not have the experience to handle your expatriate tax return.
-One more tip: make sure that when you are researching companies, you ask the tax preparer who on the team actually prepares the return.
+One more tip: make sure that when you are researching companies, you ask who on the team actually prepares the return.
 You don’t want an intern doing the expatriate tax return while getting charged CPA prices!

 As you can see, there are numerous ways that you can save on your US expatriate tax return.
 By understanding the credits and exclusions that are available to you as an expat, you can ensure that you are well-informed and knowledgeable about how your actions can save you money.